 Mazhar, Shehzad and Muhammad (2014) did a review on News Classification Based on Their Headlines.
 In their review, the existing classification methodswhich areNaïve Bayes, Support Vector Machine, Artificial Neural Network, Random Forest and K Nearest Neighbor are compared and contrasted based on various parameters namely criteria used for classification, algorithms adopted and classification time complexities.
 In their research, it is observed and clearly identified that no single classification technique can be mentioned as a general model for news headlines classification approach therefore, different classification scenarios and algorithms perform differently depending on news and data gathered.

 Sandeep and Navdeep (2016) did a research on Online News Classification using Deep Learning Technique.
 In their work, their main aim was to increase accuracy in predicting the popularity of online news and this was implemented using Neural Network to acquire better results.
 The training of the Neural Networks classifier was done using newff function in MATLAB.
 The whole simulation of the work was done in MATLAB 2010 using various parameters like precision rate, recall rate as well as using accuracy.
-From their simulation result it was concluded that Neural Networkshas the highest accuracy of 99.93 andhas provided good results with respect to traditional methodswhich are Naïve Bayes, Support Vector Machine, Artificial Neural Network, Random Forest and K Nearest Neighbor.
+From their simulation result, it was concluded that Neural Networkshas the highest accuracy of 99.93 andhas provided good results with respect to traditional methodswhich are Naïve Bayes, Support Vector Machine, Artificial Neural Network, Random Forest and K Nearest Neighbor.

 Mazhar et al., (2017) did a research work on News Headlines Classification Using Probabilistic Approach.
 The research work is aimed at news classification based of their headlines.
 After they analyzed the existing news classification methodologies, they presented a probabilistic framework which classifies each news headline to its pre-defined category by calculating its maximum probability in that category.
 This News headlines classification process is divided into three modules; pre-processing module, learning module, and the news headlines classification module.